Fish and Aquatic Life

 Little Lake Butte Des Morts, in the Little Lake Butte des Morts Watershed, is a 1,200.29 acre lake that falls in Winnebago County.
 This lake is managed for fishing and swimming and is currently not considered impaired.

 Author Aquatic Biologist

-Little Lake Butte Des Morts Menasha Fritze Park Beach was assessed for the 2018 listing cycle; E. coli data sample data were clearly below 2018 WisCALM listing thresholds for the Recreation use.
-This beach is meeting this designated use and is not considered impaired.
+Little Lake Butte Des Morts Menasha Fritze Park Beach was assessed for the 2018 listing cycle; E. coli data sample data were clearly below the 2018 WisCALM listing thresholds for the Recreation use.
+This beach was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.